ArpitaRawat7/Superstore_Sales_And_Profitable_Analysis/README.md

 ## Superstore Sales & Profitability Analysis

 ## 📊 Project Overview
 This project analyzes retail data from a "Superstore" to identify growth trends and profitability leaks.
-The dashboard provides a executive summary of sales performance while allowing for deep dives into regional and product-level efficiency.
+The report provides a executive summary of sales performance while allowing for deep dives into regional and product-level efficiency.
+Report Screenshot : Superstore_Sales_Report.png

 ## 🗃️ Dataset
 The data used in this analysis is sourced from the **Walmart Sales** dataset on Kaggle.